elfmz/far2l/README.md

 # far2l [![tag](https://img.shields.io/github/tag/elfmz/far2l.svg)](https://github.com/elfmz/far2l/tags)
 Linux fork of FAR Manager v2 (http://farmanager.com/)
-Works also on OSX/MacOS and BSD (but later not tested on regular manner)
+Works also on OSX/MacOS and BSD (but latter not tested on regular manner)
 BETA VERSION.
 **Use on your own risk!**